jruby/jruby-rack/README.md

   as frameworks such as Rails might use `Rack::Chunked::Body` as a Rack response body but since most servlet containers perform dechunking automatically things might end double-chunked in such cases.
+- `jruby.rack.handler.env`: **EXPERIMENTAL** Allows to change Rack's behavior on obtaining the Rack environment.
+The default behavior is that parameter parsing is left to be done by the Rack::Request itself (by consuming the request body in case of a POST), but if the servlet request's input stream has been previously read this leads to a limitation (Rack won't see the POST paras).
+  Thus an alternate pure 'servlet' env "conversion" is provided that maps servlet parameters (and cookies) directly to Rack params, avoiding Rack's input parsing.
 - `jruby.rack.filter.adds.html`:
   **deprecated** use `addsHtmlToPathInfo` filter config init parameter.
   The default behavior for Rails and many other Ruby applications is to add an